 The Wildlife Special Interest Group was set up in 2016 to provide a mix of talks, nature rambles, visits to sites of wildlife interest and joint activities with other special interest groups.
-These generally take place on a monthly basis.
-Talks and presentations are held at Theatr Brycheiniog on a Thursday afternoon.

-To date we have had talks on the following topics -
+We had talks on the following topics -

 Confessions of a conservation volunteer, Brecknock Wildlife Trust's nature reserves, The work of the Brecknock Botany Recording Group, Plants found in and around Brecon, Butterflies and moths in your garden, Putting wildlife on the map - the work of the Biodiversity Information Service, A year in the company of slugs and snails, The pine marten recovery project in mid Wales, British pollinators and biodiversity, Beavers - past, present and future, Watching otters, The Big Garden Birdwatch, A light hearted look at wildlife photography, Investigating mysteries of polar bear ancestry through a genomics lens, Red squirrels in mid Wales, Skokholm Island - history, landscape and wildlife, A new nature reserve "Nant Bran Wood" near Llanfihangel Nant Bran, The work of a Police Wildlife Officer, "Swifts are in danger", the work of the Marine Conservation Society and a talk entitled "Strawberry jam and monkey nuts" which turned out to be about red squirrels and pine martens!
-Most recently we've learnt about wildcats and had an introduction to bees
+Most recently we learnt about wildcats and had an introduction to bees

-We've also watched a selection of DVDs provided by the Wildlife Trust for South and West Wales on some of their reserves - Taf Fechan, Brynna Woods and Coed y Bedw
+We also watched a selection of DVDs provided by the Wildlife Trust for South and West Wales on some of their reserves - Taf Fechan, Brynna Woods and Coed y Bedw

 Past joint events